tboudreaux/KeychronQ1V2PhysicsLayout/readme.md

 # Usage
 All keys are accessed by `<home>-key`, so for example θ would be `<home>-t`.

+# Notes
+You cannot have any keyboard shortcuts with interfear with `<alt>-<code-point>`.
+QMK broadcasts unicode as a series of key presses (i.e. 0x0330 is broadcast as 0, 3, 3, 0) + a leader key.
+On MacOS this is `<alt>/<option>`.
+If you have a keyshortcut which intercepts these code points then the charecter will fail to write and you will get gibbrish.
+Personally I have a few keyshortcuts set up like `<alt>-<left>` for window movment, these are okay since no unicode charecter is going to broadcast `<left>`.
+However, you could not have say `<alt>-F` because every time a F is in the hex representation that will fail.

 # Keymap
 - home: Switch to physics layer
 - q: ϙ